jpaugh/braille-converter/README.md

 # What's it for?

-Eventually, I expect this program to be useable by Braille transcribers, who can refine its output rather than doing it all by hand.
-Therefore, usability is a major aim: It already has a very usable graphical interface.
+This program is designed to aid Braille transcribers, by freeing them from manually transcribing a document.
+It's output must still be edited (as no computer can replace a transcriber, who must be able to interpret the document's meaning and style).
+For this reason, usability is a major aim of the project. braille-converter already has a graphical interface, appropriate for transcribing shorter documents or notes.
+(Support for large documents and file processing of files is in the works).

 # What's the difference between this program and online Braille converter X?

 Many of the Braille converters online use what is called Grade 1 Braille, which consists of the alphabetical characters, and maybe some punctuation.
-However, there is a much more powerful version, called Grade 2, or Contracted Braille.
-Contracted Braille empowers blind readers to read more quiclky.
-This is important because reading by touch is much slower than reading by sight.
+However, there is a much more powerful version, called Grade 2, or Contracted Braille, which empowers blind readers by allowing them to read more quiclky.
+This is important, because reading by touch is much slower than reading by sight.

 braille-converter supports Grade 2 Braille, in a limited form which will